Kenny11423/hyprarch/README.md

-# Serein
 A simple Hyprland environment.
 # Installation

-To install the Serein environment, run the following command in your terminal:
+To install the environment, run the following command in your terminal:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/nixuris/serein/main/functions/install.sh)